polarkac/MTG-Stories/README.md

 To download and compile I wrote a small Python script, which is not part this repository.

+If you want to download all the PDFs, use https://github.com/polarkac/MTG-Stories/releases
+For one big PDF with all the stories (300+ MB, 5202 pages) use https://drive.google.com/file/d/18yX6IZONqO9SyWXEA6msmNYjbsjwEXUX/view?usp=sharing
+If you want to compile it yourself, use Typst source file `COMPLETE_STORIES.typ`.

 # List of sets (in published order)

 - Magic 2013